 Give your small balcony a new lease on life with these easy to follow ideas

-If you’re lucky enough to have a balcony in your home, don’t take the space for granted.
+If you’re lucky enough to have a balcony in your home interior, don’t take the space for granted.
 These little open spaces are often overlooked but using the right elements can give it a life of its own and even make it seem like a natural extension of the room.

 Keep in mind that the area you have is limited so plan your balcony space accordingly.
 Make room for the essentials first – chairs, a small table and a few planters.
 Cane chairs, cotton durries and mudda stools are easy to move, cost effective and are resistant to harsh weather.